 Lost Sales or Donations

-According to a UK study, 71% of disabled users leave a website that is not accessible.
+According to a UK study, 71% of users with a disability leave a website that is not accessible.
 Think of how many lost sales or donations that could be for a client if you’ve potentially got like 15% to 20% that is leaving your website.

 Potential Legal Issues

 There are potential legal issues.
 A lot of lawsuits have been occurring in the United States, especially in New York and Florida, where lawyers have been going around looking for websites that aren’t accessible, whether or not that business needs to comply with an accessibility law.
 It ends up costing the client a hefty fine, and someone could come along and sue them again while they are in the process of trying to fix their site.

 The number of website-related lawsuits in the United States that have been filed under the Americans With Disabilities Act Title III almost tripled from 2017 to 2018, and, this year—2019—has been showing an increase.
 The number is expected to get to over 2,400.